jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

 * Below is a table showing each decimal number's bit pattern for the seven segment display

-.. list-table:: Decimal Numbers and Their Seven Segment Display Patterns
+.. list-table:: Decimal Numbers and Their Seven Segment Display Patterns following ``hgfedcba``
     :widths: auto

     * - Decimal